School starting age

 - in the next school year, in the September after they turn 5

 You’ll still need to apply for a school place at the same time as everyone else.
-You request your child’s later start when you apply.
+You can ask for a later start when you apply.

 If your child starts in the September after they turn 5